 - Operating cash flow margin (%)

-As we discuss below, operating cash flow is a key measure when considering debt capacity and the ability of an institution to pay on its debt service obligations.
-The underwriting process will factor in changes in individual revenue and expense line items (ongoing or one-time charges) and the pressures the institution may face over time that will influence the ability to generate positive operating cash flow.
+Operating cash flow is a key measure when considering debt capacity and the ability of an institution to pay on its debt service obligations.
+The underwriting process will factor in changes in individual revenue and expense line items (ongoing or one-time charges) and the pressures the institution may face over time that will influence its ability to generate positive operating cash flow.

 Leverage and debt affordability